.avif)

 The Hive, located at 2150 Keith Drive in Vancouver's False Creek Flats neighborhood, is an office building designed for a unique client.
 Originally envisioned as a company headquarters, the anchor tenant plan shifted during the pandemic, leading to ICBC ultimately leasing the entire 164,000 sq ft of office space.
 The project's design mandate from the start was the use of mass timber.
 It totals 15,096 m² (162,491 ft²).

-The design team, including Dialogue and Fast + Epp, the structural engineer, didn't settle for the typical concrete core approach often seen in taller mass timber buildings.
+The design team, including DIALOG and Fast + Epp, the structural engineer, didn't settle for the typical concrete core approach often seen in taller mass timber buildings.
 Instead, they pursued a unique structural system.
 Above the level two concrete base, which deals with the sloping site and houses back-of-house facilities, the building utilizes an all-wood gravity and lateral system.
 This innovative lateral system features a perimeter timber braced frame system combined with four discrete internal CLT shear walls.
 The timber-braced frame creates a striking façade expression and eliminates the need for conventional cast-in-place concrete cores, reducing the building's environmental impact.

 Designing in a high seismic zone presented a significant challenge.
 Robert Jackson, Principal at Fast + Epp, noted that building a 10-story mass timber structure in such an area hadn't been done extensively before.
 Fast + Epp, considered leaders in the space with deep expertise, were immensely grateful to be involved.
 Their creative design led to exploring different lateral system options, eventually settling on the perimeter braced frames and CLT shear walls.